What is a Visual Processing Disorder?

 Logo Faded 2

+It’s crucial to understand that visual processing disorder and its characteristics are difficult to explain when coming from a child.
+So, what can parents do to see whether a child is experiencing visual processing challenges?
 One activity is to have a child practice distinguishing between their right and left hands.
 These activities can be incorporated into everyday tasks such as putting on shoes, brushing teeth, or any leisure activities that include objects.
-Additionally, following a child’s progress while writing or drawing and trying to understand the most challenging aspect can help.
+Additionally, following a child’s progress whilchild’sng or drawing and trying to understand the most challenging aspect can help.

 Visual Processing Disorder in Adults